Great Tenasserim River: History

 In the late 18th century, during the wars on territorial dispute between Myanmar and Thailand, the Great Tenasserim River region came under the control of the Burmese.
 In the first Anglo-Burmese War (1824–26), British took control of the region.
 They first occupied Myeik town – the first town of Burma to become a part of British India in 1826.
 Thereafter, in 1941 during World War II, Japanese occupied the Tenasserim region, and they held Burma from 1941 to 1945.
-After the war, in 1948, the region became independent from Britain.
+After the war, in 1948, the region became part of independent Burma.

 Economic development

-The main agricultural operations in the Tenasserim River valley include paddy rice, mostly near Tavoy; vegetables, coconuts, rubber, and teak.
+The main agricultural operations in the Tenasserim River valley include paddy rice, mostly near Dawei; vegetables, coconuts, rubber, and teak.
 Salt extraction is also done.
-Wood and bamboo products are manufactured in Tavoy.
+Wood and bamboo products are manufactured in Dawei.
 Fishing in the sea is a major industry at Myeik, with exports of sea fish being of major value to the town's economy.
 As a result, in the 1990s the town started flourishing with modern buildings.
 Large boats can navigate the river as far inland as Tanintharyi (Tenasserim Town).

 Resources

-The river is said to be rich in sources of manganese.
-Tin is found in the southern portion of the Tenasserim division; once extracted it is purified in a plant in Heinda.
-Tungsten and iron ore mines are found near Tavoy and Mergui.
+The area around the river is rich in manganese.
+Tin is found in the southern portion of the Tenasserim Region; once extracted it is purified in a plant in Heinda.
+Tungsten and iron ore mines are found near Dawei and Mergui.
 Manganese has also been found in the river valley.
-Tin as a mineral (a dioxide), in the Mergui and Tavoy districts of the valley, is extracted from the pebbles found in the river.
+Tin as a mineral (a dioxide), in the Mergui and Dawei districts of the valley, is extracted from the pebbles found in the river.
 Pebbles are collected and then washed; the washing process yields 70% tin in the first washing and 75% in the second washing, and the ore thus extracted is said to be very rich and metal produced from this ore is also stated to be of excellent quality.
 Lead has also been found in the valley at Toungoo, and at the mouth of the river on Maingay Island in the Mergui Archipelago, which is yet to be extracted.

 Coal deposits were discovered on the Great Tenasserim around 1838, and five years later, an experimental coal seam was worked.
 By 1863, indications of coal fields, though not of consequence, were noted on the Great Tenasserim above Tanintharyi, while a 6 ft bed of crop coal above the Falls of the Great Tenasserim was determined to be of inferior quality and abandoned.
 Balfour, in 1871, described a principal mine worked about 90 mi from the river's mouth and said of the river valley coal that its best parts were considered an improvement over ordinary lignite while equal to bituminous coal's inferior portions.
 Extensive coal deposits have been found on the river banks.
 They are concentrated in the river valley about 67 mi upstream from the Mergu River mouth.
 It is in the form of thin beds of shales, sandstones and conglomerates.
 Its extraction, however, has been limited.